JanDeDobbeleer/oh-my-posh/docs/docs/upgrading.md

 ## Configuration

 Here we have a few options.
-If you're using an out-of-the box theme, you can simply change the current command to the new one, provided your V2 theme has already been added to [V3][themesv3].
+If you're using an out-of-the-box theme, you can simply change the current command to the new one, provided your V2 theme has already been added to [V3][themesv3].

 ### I use an out-of-the-box theme